-At 31 December 2022, the Company held an interest rate swap (IRS) to hedge against rising interest rates for an initial term of 11 years (two swaps at 31 December 2021 with a term of 15 years).
+At year-end 2023, the Company held an interest rate swap (IRS) to hedge against rising interest rates for an initial term of 10 years.
 It has been found to be fully compliant with the effectiveness criteria for this type of financial instrument.